Jimmy Spicer

 • "This Is It" / "Beat The Clock" (1985), Def Jam Recordings - 12-inch single

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Jimmy Spicer" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Jimmy Spicer" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools